pmem/syscall_intercept/README.md

 the Linux x86_64 syscall calling convention to the C ABI's calling convention used on x86_64
-4. Calls a function written in C (which in turn calls the callback supplied by the libraries user)
+4. Calls a function written in C (which in turn calls the callback supplied by the library user)
 5. Loads the values from the stack back into the registers
 6. Jumps back to libc, to the instruction following the overwritten part